Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Settings-Changes.md

     regenerateOnStartup: false
 ```

-**What it does:** Auto-generates signing certificates for "Sign with Stirling-PDF" feature.
+**What it does:** Auto-generates signing certificates for "Sign with Stirling PDF" feature.

 **Migration:** Works automatically with defaults.